 Interdisciplinary Methods for Social-Ecological Systems Science | SMS 598

-This virtual 2-credit University of Maine graduate course will introduce students to interdisciplinary methods for designing and carrying out studies of coastal social-ecological systems (SESs) that tackle real-world sustainability challenges.
-Researchers interested in contributing to marine conservation and management need to be fluent in multiple disciplines to achieve sustainability solutions that are appropriate to the social and ecological situations where they are needed.
+This virtual 2-credit University of Maine graduate course will introduce students to interdisciplinary methods for designing and carrying out studies of social-ecological systems (SESs) that tackle real-world sustainability challenges.
+Researchers interested in contributing to the sustainable management of natural resources need to be fluent in multiple disciplines to produce information appropriate to the social and ecological situations where it is needed.

-- Please pre-register online before March 15, using this FORM
+- Please pre-register online by March 30, using this FORM

 - Course Size: 20 participants

-- Anticipated University of Maine graduate course tuition and fees: $648
+- Anticipated University of Maine tuition and required fees: $1096